 Coralis explains that the HOPE Project is an offshoot of a community-based health care and AIDS relief project, Mombasa Catholic CBHC, which was started by the late Maryknoll Brother John Mullen in 1997 and modeled after a similar project in Nairobi.
 HOPE began in 1999 to assist children of CBHC clients.
 It has served more than 2,600 children.

-On our walk we are joined by Floriana Mwandoe, a social worker and counselor, who will take over Coralis’ job when she retires at the end of 2019.
+On our walk we are joined by Floriana Mwandoe, the HOPE Project’s social worker, counselor and project manager.
 Mary Mwandingo is also with us.
 She is one of 400 community health volunteers (CHVs) who visit the sick in their neighborhoods, identifying children in need and helping them get back to school.
 Mary gives Nazmin some welcome gifts of milk, flour and beans.
 She explains how essential proper nutrition is for staying healthy while living with AIDS.

 Fifteen years ago in Mombasa, those with HIV were virtually under a death sentence.
 Since 2005, thanks to the widespread use of antiretroviral medicines—which are free in Kenya—people with HIV can go on living normal, healthy lives if they continue taking their prescriptions.
 Part of the work of the volunteers is to ensure clients take their medication every day.

 Under the auspices of the Catholic Archdiocese of Mombasa, the health volunteers receive training at workshops run in each of 11 parishes by visiting nurses and clinical officers.
 They discuss their work in the communities and share the feelings that inevitably come in performing such a heartrending ministry.
 “As they go from house to house, they must be totally fresh and not carry accumulated emotions around with them,” Coralis explains.